nanopore-wgs-consortium/NA12878/README.md

 # FAST5 (Signal Level files)

-FAST5 files have been split by chromosome according to the above alignments, meaning that some files may be found in multiple archives (they can be made non-redundant by reference to the filename).
+FAST5 files for 30x dataset have been split by chromosome according to the above alignments, meaning that some files may be found in multiple archives (they can be made non-redundant by reference to the filename).
 Each complete 'part' contains 100,000 reads and should be roughly in sort order along the chromosome to aid region-by-region analysis.

 | chrom      |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                        |